-Support during tough times The Priority Services Register is for anyone who is in a vulnerable situation and in need of extra support even if this is just needed on a temporary basis.
+Support during tough times

+The Priority Services Register is for anyone who is in a vulnerable situation and in need of extra support even if this is just needed on a temporary basis.
 All energy suppliers provide this additional support for customers who need it.
 It enables you to be prioritised for services, for example, if your energy supply is cut off due to an unforeseen incident.

+Read more: thepsr.co.uk

+Olga's story

-Read more: ofgem.gov.uk/information-consumers/energy-advice-households/getting-extra-help-priority-services-register Olga's story Olga turned to technology for help juggling full time work and caring for her elderly parents.
+Olga turned to technology for help juggling full-time work and caring for her elderly parents.